runicscribe/worldbuilding-docs/dae-machina/culture/organizations/free_cities.md

 ## Others

 There are a number of smaller towns up and down river.
 These are much less important then the eight main cities, and are typically beholden to one of them.
+For the most part, they are located about a days travel (by river) from the next nearest city, and partly serve as rest points.

 Armuth and The Academy of Magical and Martial Arts are both near the mouth of the great Eos river, but are not counted among them, as they are very much a part of the Elyos republc.